ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 ## Better Bidding Practice on BBO

-BBO Practice tables are a fantastic resource for practicing bidding, either with a partner or with a robot.
+BBO Practice tables are a fantastic resource for bidding practice, either with a partner or with a robot.
 But to make the most of it one needs to know how to program the deal generator that BBO uses.
-I have created a new tool called Practice Bidding Scenarios that simplifies this process, providing dozens of canned bidding scenarios, for example.
+I have created a new tool called Practice Bidding Scenarios that automates this for you, providing dozens of canned bidding scenarios, for example.
 Jacoby Transfers, Smolen, slam bidding after a Stayman response, etc. Practice Bidding Scenarios piggybacks on the BBOalert browser extension to create buttons to load the pre-configured dealer code, allowing many bidding scenarios to be selected with just a click.

 <center><img src="./images/BPSShortcuts.png" width=30%></center>